 Four years of research has produced our authoritative guide of the first mobiles to hit key technology mile-stone and influenced the smartphones we carry around today. […]

 The story of “who created SMS” is really fascinating.
 It offers insight into not just to who the hero’s were that made it happen, but how society (nearly a quarter of a Century later) sets about recognising the fathers of such an outstanding outcome.
 If anyone went to their local public Library and asked for a book on the creation of SMS they are likely to c […]

 Academic researchers love to go back to the original documents.
 Some are out of reach in private archives.
 Here at GSMHistory.com we give on line access to seven important documents that have critically shaped today's mobile world.
 THE SEVEN MOST IMPORTANT DOCUMENTS IN GSM HISTORY 1.
 Origins of GSM – Technology In 1984 France and Germany agreed to run j […]

 Around 2007 3G became of age and mobile phone users, particularly those between 15 and 30 years old, found themselves in the midst of a tectonic change in the way they engage with the world around them.
 Every aspect in which we communicate and interact with the world around us changed in an even more fundamental way than was the case when the GSM revolution […]

-Britain entered its digital communications age through a series of initiatives that linked government and industry in a huge transformation of Britain’s communications networks from analogue to digital.
+Britain entered its digital communications age through a series of European initiatives that linked government and industry in a huge transformation of Britain’s communications networks from analogue to digital.
 “Casting the Nets” provides an unparalleled insight into these initiatives.
 It provides powerful learning for policy makers and business leaders everywhere of how a country and a continent can bring to bear its political, corporate and intellectual power to create a world leading digital infrastructure.